Painkiller Addiction Treatment Programs

 People can become addicted to painkillers for many reasons.
 For patients who suffer from chronic pain, the abuse of painkillers often starts gradually and inadvertently.
 A tolerance to prescribed medications can build up, causing the patient to require higher doses to achieve the same effect.
 In addition, patients may become accustomed to how a particular medication makes them feel and may therefore continue to take that medication long after the physical need for it has passed.
 Other people see the additional effects pain pills have on legitimate users and acquire those types of medication illicitly in order to experience the side effects.

 Whatever the reason for a painkiller addiction, seeking help is an important step towards breaking the chains of addiction and living a drug-free life.
-If you need help finding a treatment center in your area, contact our trained advisors, toll-free, at (800) 660-0986.
+If you need help finding a treatment center in your area, contact our trained advisors, toll-free, at 1-888-439-3435 Who Answers?.

 Signs That You Are Addicted to Painkillers